-Located in Metchosin, Witty’s Lagoon Regional Park is a day of adventure and wonder.
-Highlights include a 56-hectare park filled with flowing creeks, a salt marsh, waterfalls, sand beach, as well as kilometres of well-marked trails making for an unforgettable experience—plan for a 5km walk or explore the complete park for the adventurous.
+Discover Witty’s Lagoon Regional Park in Metchosin.
+This 56-hectare park boasts flowing creeks, a salt marsh, waterfalls, and a sandy beach, as well as kilometres of well-marked trails for an unforgettable experience.

 Witty’s Beach is the perfect place to go on a hot summer’s day.
 During low tide, go out wading through the warm shallow waters, looking over the beautiful Juan de Fuca Strait.
 Add in Sitting Lady falls and you will find a full day of adventure.